 on the ground

-structure Once on the ground, volunteers are responsible for themselves, even though they are not entirely on their own (nonprofits will help as much as they can).
+structure On the ground, volunteers are responsible for themselves, even though they are not entirely on their own (nonprofits will help as much as they can).
 Some projects might have the means to pick you up somewhere, but don’t expect airport transfers or a shuttle service throughout your stay – you’ll have to use local transport to get around.
 Upon arrival at the project you typically receive a personal introduction by a fellow volunteer, facilitator or project leader.
 These will also be your go-to people for any questions or concerns that might arise later.
 They will certainly make you feel welcome and appreciate your participation, but they are not babysitters.

 result The self-responsibility that comes with a volunteering experience results in a more direct involvement at the grassroots, which allows you to gain better insights from within the project itself.
 It is also the more authentic cultural experience as you will have to immerse yourself, e.g. by using public transport or communicating directly with the local population.

 ethics In terms of ethics, the volunteering experience on the ground promotes cultural exchange as volunteers immerse themselves in the local life, community and project.
 There is a mutual exchange of perspectives and a feeling of locals and foreigners working together.